nf-core/bamtofastq/docs/usage.md

 ### `--samtools_collate_fast` (optional)

-Use to specify the fast mode for the `samtools collate` command in the process `sortExtractMapped`.
+Use to specify the fast mode for the `samtools collate` command in the processes `sortExtractMapped`, `sortExtractUnmapped` and `sortExtractSingleEnd`.

 ### `--no_stats` (optional)